algorand/conduit/docs/Third_Party_Plugins.md

 ## Initial Setup

 To get started, initialize a new directory and setup the project.
 We'll add two dependencies.
-To include other third party plugins, they would be added in a similar way.
+To include other third party plugins, they would be added in an analogous way.
 ```sh
 go mod init mywebsite.com/my_custom_conduit
 go get github.com/algorand/conduit@latest